mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-ide.md

   - [Repo](https://github.com/mitchharpur/openshift-console-debugging)

+  - Description of files:

     - debug-install-plugins.sh
       Installs the requisite VSCode plugins used for debugging

     - debug-clean.sh
       Removes all debug- files but not .vscode files as they may be pre-existing.

     - debug-download.sh
       Downloads all the debug-* scripts and .vscode files.
 Old .vscode files are backed up

     - debug-environment.sh
       Creates an environment file containing the serialized environment variables needed by bridge

     - debug-environment.env
       The created environment file containing the debug environment parameters for the current debug session.

     - debug-get-cs-certificate.sh
       Retrieve the certificate for the current logged in cluster and save it to ./examples/ca.crt

     - debug-get-oauth-secret.sh
       Retrieves the api authentication secret and saves it to  ./examples/console-client-secret

     - debug-launch.sh
       Compiles and launches bridge into a delve debug session that can be connected to from a debugger client

     - debug-connect.sh
       Attaches to a delve debugger session as a terminal based debugger client.

     - .vscode/launch.json
       The VS Code launch configuration
       - Configurations:
         1) Debug: Launch the Console Frontend
         2) Debug: Launch the Console Backend
            Note that this has a preLaunchTask that creates/updates the environment file.
         3) Debug: Attach to a running console backend
           - Inputs:
             The inputs listed below  are read out of the environment file
             1) consoleClusterUrl
             2) consoleAlertManagerUrl
             3) consoleThanosUrl
             4) consoleHostName
             5) consoleApiPort
             6) debuggeeProcessId
             Note: This input prompts the user to select the pid of a running bridge.
 It is not read out of the environment file.

     - **.vscode/tasks.json**
       Tasks can be launched by cmd + shift + p
       See linux vscode shortcuts
       The VS Code tasks
       1) LaunchConsoleDebugger
          An independent task that launches the console

       2) SetConsoleDebugEnvironment
-The task called as a preLaunchTask in the launch configuration|
+         The task called as a preLaunchTask in the launch configuration